Kicked Awake By Street Cleaners: Backpacker starts his day on Khaosan Road, Bangkok.

-The backpacker Mecca of Khaosan Road in Bangkok gets a few mentions in my backpacker/Vietnam War epic novel, BACK, so I was interested to see this guy crashed out on the pavement recently, on an early morning walk down Khaosan Road.
+The backpacker Mecca of Khaosan Road, Bangkok is relevant to a my novel, BACK, so I was interested to see this guy crashed out on the pavement recently, as I strolled down Khaosan Road early one morning.

 I’d stayed in a hovel many years ago on Khaosan Road, on my first ever visit to Thailand, and vowed never to stay there again.
-The room was noisy, dirty, swealtering, it had a small fan, no windows, and the walls were so thin I could hear cockroaches eating next door.
+Much as I like Khaosan Road and the excitement, noise and crowds, the room was noisy, dirty, swealtering, it had a small fan, no windows, and the walls were so thin I could almost hear cockroaches eating next door.

 Remembering my stay made me think that perhaps this guy hadn’t just crashed out; maybe he’d made a rational decision to get a better night’s sleep on the pavement than in his Khaosan Road dorm room.

-Although things have changed a lot on Khaosan, with much posher hotels going up over the past decade, there will always be room for the budget backpackers down there.
+Although things have changed a lot on Khaosan, with much posher and more expensive hotels going up over the past decade, there will always be rooms for budget backpackers down there.